microsoft/BotBuilder-Samples/csharp_dotnetcore/18.Multi-Lingual-Bot/readme.md

-﻿This sample shows how to create complex conversation flows such as interruptions and cancellations, to build user-friendly, effective bots.

-# Concepts introduced in this sample
+﻿# Concepts introduced in this sample

 Translation Middleware: We create a translation middleware than can translate text from bot to user and from user to bot, allowing the creation of multi-lingual bots.
 The middleware is driven by user state.
 This means that users can specify their language preference, and the middleware automatically will intercept messages back and forth and present them to the user in their preferred language.